 Requests for changes to categories are subject to the same acceptance requirements, as outlined in clause 6 of the ICT Services Scheme Rules DOCX, 82.42 KB.

 Can approved software suppliers on whole-of-government Contracts 607 and 2601 apply for Category N under the ICT Services Scheme?

-No. Software available through the whole-of-government contracts such as Contract 607 ICT Software Agreement – Oracle and Contract 2601 SAP Enterprise Resource Planning Software must be acquired by those agreements (not the ICT Services Scheme).
+No. Software available through whole-of-government contracts such as Contract 607 ICT Software Agreement – Oracle and Contract 2601 SAP Enterprise Resource Planning Software must be sold via those agreements, not the ICT Services Scheme.

 Can I apply to the ICT Services Scheme if I am an authorised reseller or distributor of software licences?